 She was alone in the world.

-It wasn’t until the end of her second year that she’d left Cooper Union and returned home.
+It wasn’t until the end of the semester that she’d left Cooper Union and returned home.
 Winter had come early that year.
 Mother died between holidays.

 Merry Christmas.
 Happy New Year.